October 16, 2013

 - The level of regulatory activity worldwide continued its strong upward trend this quarter.
 The average daily number of regulatory alerts tracked by Thomson Reuters Accelus rose to 110, roughly double the daily average for the same quarter in 2010, and at the end of the third quarter stood at nearly 19,000 alerts for the year.

 Tracking Controversy and Governance as Factors in Rebuilding Trust

 - Thomson Reuters ASSET4 environmental, social and governance data, shows that a high level of controversies have been reported for the Top 50 Global Financials relative to the Financial Sector as a whole, but that adoption of processes and governance to address responsible marketing practices, improve fair competition and avoid bribery and corruption, all continue to be priorities.

 Thomson Reuters TRust Index leverages proprietary data analytics, news and social media sentiment analysis.
 This latter indicator draws on over four million business and financial news and media sources to track the state of trust in the Top 50 Global Financial institutions.
 This two-minute video explains further how the measures in this quarter’s TRust Index relate to the state of trust in the global financial market place over the quarter.
-Please click on first quarter 2013 and second quarter 2013 for previous results.

 Methodology and Sources: Thomson Reuters ASSET4, Thomson Reuters Business Classification (TRBC), Thomson Reuters Datastream, Thomson Reuters I/B/E/S, Thomson Reuters MarketPsych Indices, Thomson Reuters News Analytics (TRNA), Thomson Reuters StarMine Quantitative Models